fishinsea2014/WordsCloudCodeTest/README.md

 # How to run?

-1. Clone the code to local.
+1. Clone the repo from remote to local.

+2. Update the database connection string in "WordsCloudCodeTest\\DockerTest3\appsetting.json".

-2. In root dir, which is "WordsCloudCodeTest\\DockerTest3" dir, run cmd command "dotnet ef database update" to install database locally.
+3. In root dir, which is "WordsCloudCodeTest\\DockerTest3" dir, run cmd command "dotnet ef database update" to install database locally.

-3. In front-end code dir, which is "WordsCloudCodeTest\\DockerTest3\ClientApp", run cmd command "npm install" to install front-end dependencies
+4. In front-end code dir, which is "WordsCloudCodeTest\\DockerTest3\ClientApp", run cmd command "npm install" to install front-end dependencies

-4. In clientapp, "npm install"
+5. In clientapp, "npm install"

-5. In root dir, run "dotnet run" to start the program.
+6. In root dir, run "dotnet run" to start the program.

-6. In browser, go to "https://localhost:7001".
+7. In browser, go to "https://localhost:7001".